rehmoe/Codeigniter3-REST-Boilerplate/README.md

 APIs far quicker and far more simple.

-Please note, that this boilerplate is geared towards building only APIs and not initially built  for User Interface mechanics (although that still can be done).
+Please note, that this boilerplate is geared towards building only APIs and not initially built  for User Interface mechanics (although that can still be done).

 I hope everyone enjoys this and finds it useful.
 Please feel free to offer any advice or issue PRs and fixes where you see fit.
 All credit for the Codeigniter framework goes to the Codeigniter team at BCIT and credit for the composer dependencies goes to their respective authors.
-Without their work, this would've been a lot more difficult of an approach =)
+Without their work, this would've been a lot more difficult of a task =)

 ## Folder Structure